ynouri/kaggle/talkingdata2/README.md

 ```

 ### Train a logistic regression model
-This will generate coefficients file `LogisticRegression.pkl`.
+This will generate a coefficients file `LogisticRegression.pkl`.
 Comet ML can be enabled with the `--enable-comet-ml` argument.
 ```bash
 ./talkingdata2.py train --file train_with_features_scaled.hdf --model logreg --enable-comet-ml --n-training 10000000
 ```